-Our toddler program will provide your child with a safe and nurturing environment designed especially for children 12 months to 24 months.
+Our toddler program will provide your child with a safe and nurturing environment designed especially for children 9 months to 18 months.
 We will ensure the safety of children mobile and non-mobile when understanding which age group is most appropriate for their developmental needs.
 Through developmentally appropriate activities, we will help your child in growing fine and gross motor skills, language skills, and social skills.

-from mom and dad.
+For many children this is their first experience in a childcare setting and for many it will be the first time away from mom and dad.
 We want to make the transition as smooth as possible by developing a trusting, empathetic and nurturing relationship with your child.
 We also value an open relationship with parents.
 Working together, we can help your child have success.
 Daily notes, via our app, help to keep you updated on your child's progress.
 Parent conferences are conducted whenever a child transitions from one classroom to the next and on an "as needed" basis, as requested by parents, teachers, or directors.

-Children in the Sprouts Classroom are 12 - 24 months (10 children, 2 teachers)
+Children in the Pea Pods Classroom are 9 - 18 months (10 children, 2 teachers)